-We first made this list of Northern Virginia craft beer and breweries in August 2015, proclaimed Virginia Craft Beer Month, when summer weather seemed like the perfect reason to sample delicious local brews.
+We first made this list of Northern Virginia craft beer and breweries in August 2015, when the Governor proclaimed Virginia Craft Beer Month and summer weather seemed like the perfect reason to sample delicious local brews.
 But let's face it, we crave beer all year long and it's always fun to try something new.

 Ocelot Brewing Company, Ashburn

 Ocelot openedin April, 2015, a welcome addition to the Ashburn brew scene.
 The owners repurposed a warehouse into an appealing mix of industrial and rustic elements that's a cool place to hang out and escape the summer heat.
 Their stated philosophy of not having flagship brands is unorthodox, but the changing menu of brews delivers interesting tastes and a reason to come back often.
 Open Thursday – Monday.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

 Caboose Brewing Company, next to the W&OD bike trail in Vienna, combines wonderful craft beer with delicious, locally sourced food in an inviting space.
 Brewed in steel tanks visible throughout the space, the brewmaster generally has 8 – 10 beers on offer in a wide variety of styles.

 Explore more Great Things to Do in Vienna Virginia.